hannah1809/ibc_latent/README.md

 **Goal**: Build latent representations of multiple cognitive tasks to better understand the Frontoparietal Network.

+Raw data can be found on [OpenNeuro](https://openneuro.org/datasets/ds002685/versions/1.3.1).
+Preprocessed version of the data on [Ebrains](https://search.kg.ebrains.eu/instances/44214176-0e8c-48de-8cff-4b6f9593415d).
+Overview about acquisition, tasks, preprocessing can be found in the [Official Documentation](https://individual-brain-charting.github.io/docs/tasks.html#attention).

 ## Project Structure

 - **GLM/**: Contains the GLM model that is first used to create beta maps for each subject and task, and then in the second step to create contrasts.